 Completing and turning in your fingerprints will begin the background check process.
-The South Carolina Real Estate Commission will review any findings in your background report to ensure your eligibility.
+The South Carolina Real Estate Commission will review any findings in your background report from the State Law Enforcement Division to ensure your eligibility.
 During this process, they may reach out to you to provide additional information or documentation to clear up any findings.
 For those who have criminal offenses or judgments against them, there’s a possibility that you may not be eligible for a real estate license in South Carolina.
 If this is the case, you should complete and submit an SC Real Estate Commission Criminal History Explanation Form before your license application.

 Step 4.
 Real Estate License Application

 After you’ve finished your exam and background check, you can now complete your real estate license application in South Carolina.

 The fee for this application is $50.
 You can complete and fill out your application online using South Carolina’s LLR Online Applications system.

 Once you’ve passed your exam, you will only need to wait for your background report to come back as a pass.
 In most cases, this process should take about seven business days.
 After this, you should receive an email from SCREC with a license document.
 If you have any questions at this point, you should contact TREC at (803) 896-4400 or Contact.REC@llr.sc.gov.

 Be sure to take some time to celebrate your accomplishment.
 You’ve put in a lot of work and effort and deserve a celebration!

 Step 6.
 Real Estate License Sponsorship